FOrmyown/coroutines/README.md

 If your IDE delegates to one of the supported build systems (Maven/Gradle/Ant), you can use this with your IDE.
 In some cases, your IDE may try to optimize by prematurely compiling classes internally, skipping any instrumentation that should be taking place as a part of your build.
 You'll have to turn this feature off.

 For example, if you're using Maven through Netbeans, you must turn off the "Compile On Save" feature that's enabled by default.
-Otherwise, as soon as you make a change to your coroutine and save, Netbeans will compile your Java file without instrumentation.
+Otherwise, as soon as you make a change to your suspendable and save, Netbeans will compile your Java file without instrumentation.
 IntelliJ and Eclipse probably have similar options available.
 Unfortunately I don't have much experience with those IDEs (... if someone does please let me know and I'll update this section).

 #### What alternatives are available?